SoumyabrataBanik/open-webui-flake/README.md

 - If you used the system-wide method, run: `open-webui serve`

 The server will start, and you can access it in your browser at the configured port (e.g., `http://localhost:3000`).

+## Future Plans

+This flake aims to be a comprehensive solution for deploying Open-WebUI.
+The following features are planned for future releases:

+-   [ ] **NixOS Module:** Create a dedicated NixOS module to simplify deployment.
+This would allow users to configure Open-WebUI declaratively as a systemd service directly from their `configuration.nix`.

+-   [ ] **GPU Support (CUDA):** Introduce an option to build the package with GPU acceleration enabled for users with NVIDIA hardware.
+This will require integration with the system's CUDA configuration for optimal performance of local ML models.

+-   [ ] **Integrated Ollama:** Explore the possibility of packaging Ollama within the flake or providing it as part of the NixOS module, creating a truly all-in-one, self-contained AI environment.

 ## Acknowledgements